How to identify duplicate records in Salesforce and Marketo

 What Data Fields to Use to Identify Duplicate Records

 The most common data field used by B2B marketers to identify duplicate records is email address, which makes a lot of sense.
 However, that’s just the starting point.
-Here are a few more options to consider that can improve your ability to catch those more elusive duplicate records.
+Here are a few more options to consider that can improve your ability to catch those more elusive duplicate records in Salesforce and other databases.

 Mobile Phone Number